Paige Goodyear

 Paige Goodyear (born 8 December 2000) is an English professional boxer who as an amateur won a bronze medal at the 2018 Youth World Championships.

 Career

 Goodyear started boxing aged 11 and made her big breakthrough as an amateur in 2018 when she reached the quarter-finals of the European Youth Championships in Italy in April before winning a bronze medal at the 2018 Youth World Championships held in Hungary in August.

-She turned professional in 2022, making her debut in Sheffield on 29 April with a points win over Argentina's Linda Karen Asencio.
-After three victories from three fights which all went the scheduled distance, Goodyear recorded her first stoppage success when she beat Marija Zivkovic by technical knockout in the fourth-round of their contest in Birmingham on 30 July 2023.
+She turned professional in 2022, making her debut at the DoubleTree Hilton Hotel in Sheffield on 29 April with a points win over Argentina's Linda Karen Asencio.
+After three victories from three fights which all went the scheduled distance, Goodyear recorded her first stoppage success when she beat Marija Zivkovic by technical knockout in the fourth-round of their contest at The Eastside Rooms in Birmingham on 30 July 2023.

 Following almost two years away from the competitive boxing ring due to a hand injury and personal issues, Goodyear, defeated Bojana Libiszewska on points in a six-round contest at The Hangar Events Venue in Wolverhampton on 23 May 2025.